Dondean21/NoteTaker/README.md

 press the save icon to save your notes for later.

-press the trashcan icon to delete your notes you nolonger need.
+press the trashcan icon to delete your notes you no longer need.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.